PacerCMS/pacercms/INSTALL/README.txt

 == Helpless Instructions ==

 This file contains two folders, 'PacerCMS' and 'Database'.
 Place the 'PacerCMS' folder on a PHP/MySQL-enabled Web server.
 Import the database dump into MySQL as per your prefered method.
 Depending on your system, work with the 'cm_settings' table to reflect the paths to your testing server.
-Next, open two files ...
+Next, open remove the "-sample" from these files ...

-./includes/functions.php
-./siteadmin/includes/functions.php
+./includes/config-sample.php
+./siteadmin/includes/config-sample.php

+to

+./includes/config.php
+./siteadmin/includes/config.php

 ... edit them to reflect your database logins and file paths.
-If you get this far, rename "rename_me.htaccess" to simply ".htaccess".
-My Mac refuses to handle it via Finder.
-It too may require some editing depending on your system.
+You will also want to open up the ./siteadmin/ folder in a Web browser and head to 'settings' to make sure your site links properly and not to my testing server.
+Your username and password are "admin."
+This should be the first thing you change, even on a testing account.

 == Further Helpless Help ==
 I can be reached at stephen.yeargin@gmail.com.
 I will be happy to help with coding level problems, but cannot do much for you in regards to design or configuration.
 I can explain what I was thinking when I developed a particular aspect of the system, but most were completed with a specific publication in mind.
 Your mileage may vary.